Lindsay Jones featured in World Magazine

 For more than three decades, Best Lawyers has been regarded – by both lawyers and the public – as the most credible measure of legal integrity and distinction in the United States.
 As such, Lindsay and Will’s recognition by Best Lawyers symbolizes excellence in practice.

 Inclusion in Best Lawyers is based on a rigorous peer-review survey comprising more than 9.4 million confidential evaluations by top attorneys.
 Best Lawyers’ founding principle remains unchanged and forms the basis of their methodology: The best lawyers know who the best lawyers are, and attorneys do not pay to participate or be recognized.
-Best Lawyers lists are published in top-tier business and legal publications such as The Washington Post, The Wall Street Journal, and The New York Times.
+Best Lawyers lists are … Read the rest

 Why Is It Beneficial that Trusts Avoid Probate?